 You can visit the Scitech websites without disclosing any personal information about yourself.
 Our system may record non-personal information, such as your server address, the date and time of your visit and any pages viewed.
 We use such non-personal information for statistical and website administration purposes.

-If you register to become a member of our Scitech Membership program (which allows free entry to Scitech for multiple visits) we require your name, contact details, date of birth and gender (for identification purposes) as well as any concessionary entitlements.
+If you register to become a member of our Scitech Membership program (which allows free entry to Scitech for unlimited visits) we may require your name, email, phone number, address, and date of birth, as well as any concessionary entitlements.
 This information enables us to verify your identity and makes it possible for us to provide our Scitech Membership services to you.
 If you do not provide us with this information, we will not be able to process your registration and payments, contact you or manage your membership.

 If you sign up to our mailing lists and newsletters or make bookings to visit or use our programs and services, we collect personal information about you that you volunteer by filling in the details.
-The information you provide may include basic personal details such as your name, address, home and mobile numbers and email addresses.
+The information you provide may include basic personal details such as your name, postcode, mobile number and email address.

 On occasion we may request credit card information in order to complete a financial transaction, however we do not retain the information anywhere within Scitech.